Earl of Norbury

 Earl of Norbury, in the County of Tipperary, is a title in the Peerage of Ireland.
 It was created in 1827, along with the title Viscount Glandine, of Glandine in the King's County, for the Irish politician and judge John Toler, 1st Baron Norbury, upon his retirement as Chief Justice of the Common Pleas in Ireland.
 The titles were created with special remainder to his second son, Hector, as his eldest son, Daniel, was then considered mentally unwell.
 Lord Norbury had already been created Baron Norbury, of Ballycrenode in the County of Tipperary, in the Peerage of Ireland in 1800, with remainder to the heirs male of his body.
 Moreover, his wife, Grace Toler (née Graham), had been created Baroness Norwood, of Knockalton in the County of Tipperary, in the Peerage of Ireland in 1797, with remainder to the heirs male of her body.
 By the time Lord Norbury was raised to the Earldom, his wife had died and their eldest son had succeeded her as 2nd Baron Norwood.
 This son also succeeded Lord Norbury himself on his death in 1831 as 2nd Baron Norbury, whilst his younger brother Daniel succeeded to the viscountcy and earldom according to the special remainder.
 In 1832, the second Earl also succeeded his elder brother in the two baronies.
 He had already in 1825 assumed the additional surname of Graham by Royal licence.
+He was shot "by an assassin, in his own plantation" at Durrow Abbey, County Offaly in 1839.